varingst/awesome-conky/README.md

 Conky only runs its lua scripts when the `out_to_x` setting is `true`.
-Furthermore, in versions `>=1.10` conky will halt its loop if its window isn't on the current desktop.
+Furthermore, in versions `>=1.10` conky will halt its loop if its window isn't on the current desktop/tag.
 This consequently halts the updating of the widget.

+If you change your `.conkyrc` while conky is running, conky will restart itself but appears to not be reloading its lua files.
+Conky will complain about `conky_update_awesome` being nil.
+Simply kill the process and start conky manually.

 ### Awesome in Xephyr

-If you start a nested awesome in Xephyr, you will need to start this in a separate dbus session.
-You can do this by starting the nested awesome with `dbus-launch --sh-syntax --exit-with-session awesome [awesome-options]`
+If you start a nested awesome in Xephyr, you will need to start it in a separate dbus session.
+You can do this by starting the nested awesome with `dbus-launch awesome`